With legionella risk assessments a requirement for all Landlords and Estate Agents we have put tog...

 Who can assess the risk?

 In most cases, the actions landlords need to take are simple and straightforward so compliance does not need to be burdensome or costly.
-Most landlords can assess the risk themselves and do not need to be professionally trained or accredited; but if they do not feel competent, or inclined to do so, they can arrange for someone who is to do it on their behalf.
+Most landlords can assess the risk themselves and do not need to be professionally trained or accredited; but if they do not feel competent, or inclined to do so, we are able to arrange for someone to do it on your behalf for the small price of £30 including VAT.
 Most landlords are able to understand the set of risks of running a hot and cold water system in a way that provides the above conditions; and would also be able to implement cheap, simple and effective physical control measures required to minimise the risk of the system becoming colonised with Legionella and other microorganisms.

 Testing (or sampling) the water system for Legionella